 - Is your child actively engaging and benefiting from the classroom setting they are placed in?

 These are just a few of the clues a parent can watch for to determine if their child might not be receiving a free and appropriate public education.
 Therefore, it is important for parents to be watchful for other indications that your special needs child’s civil rights are in jeopardy of being violated.

 As San Diego civil rights attorneys, we welcome the opportunity to speak with you regarding any concerns you may have about your special needs child’s civil right to a free and appropriate public education.
-Please do not hesitate to reach out to our offices and schedule a free one-hour consultation to discuss your questions about your child’s special education program.
+Please do not hesitate to reach out to our offices and schedule a free one-hour consultation with one of our civil rights attorneys to discuss your questions about your child’s special education program.